MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/list-of-traits.md

 **Description**

-Stores location of default lake linked to SyMS workspace.
-This is mandatory trait for SyMS write operation.
+Stores location of the default lake linked to the SyMS workspace.
+This is a mandatory trait for SyMS write operation.

 **Inheritance**